AndyPicton/MechaCar_Statistical_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/99369565/174500985-d6d7c9b6-d112-4121-836a-baba78ab2103.png)

 #### Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
-The variables/ coefficients with a pr(>|t|) value larger than the significance level of 0.05 provice a non-random amount of variance to the dataset.
+The variables/ coefficients with a pr(>|t|) value larger than the significance level of 0.05 provide a non-random amount of variance to the dataset.

 #### Is the slope of the linear model considered to be zero?
 Why or why not?
 Stated in the linear regression summary, the p-value is 5.35e-11, which is lower than the significance level of 0.05.
 This tell us that the slope of the line is not zero.